-- Your blood work may need to be checked.
-Talk with your doctor.
+- Your child’s blood work may need to be checked.
+Talk with the doctor.

 - It is used during an MRI (magnetic resonance imaging) or MRA (magnetic resonance angiography) test.